-Pumpkin cookies – that are shaped just like pumpkin!
-Soft, chewy pumpkin cookies are somewhat healthy than the normal cookies you would think of.
+These pumpkin cookies – that are shaped just like pumpkin!
+Soft, chewy cookies are healthy-ish than the normal cookies you would think of.
 This Halloween impress your little ones with this delicious fun treat.
 The color and texture of these cookies are amazing.
 Everyone will simply adore them for sure.
 A perfect recipe for Halloween and Thanksgiving you may say.

-Got to LOOOOVE pumpkin treats during the fall season, and pumpkin cookies definitely tops my list just like you!
-Because pumpkin cookies are simply THE BEST EVER!
+Got to LOOOOVE pumpkin treats during the fall season, and these cool cookies definitely tops my list.

-How cool these shaped just like pumpkin – pumpkin cookies look!
+How cool these just like pumpkin shaped cookies look!
 I got to admit, it was so much fun making these cookies.
-And for sure get the little ones into the kitchen whenever you plan to bake best pumpkin cookies.
+And for sure get the little ones into the kitchen whenever you plan to bake best cookies.
 They will have a blast shaping the cookies all by themselves.
 A fun family bonding time in the kitchen assured.

-I’m so thrilled to be sharing with you this unique and cute looking pumpkin cookies.
-It’s sweet, it’s spicy and perfect for fall!
-Wait, why just fall, these pumpkin cookies shaped like pumpkins are great any time, really!
+I’m so thrilled to be sharing with you this unique and cute looking cookies.
+It’s sweet but over powering, has warm spices just like the way you would love it!

 Why Should You Bake These Unique Pumpkin Cookies?

-Firstly – because these are DIVINE melt-in-your-mouth pumpkin cookies.
+Because these are DIVINE melt-in-your-mouth cookies.
 It’s soft, it’s chewy, and super fun treat for kids and adults.

-Second – These are not just your average pumpkin cookies.
+These are not just your average cookies.
 Rather these are SUPER CUTE, SHAPED JUST LIKE PUMPKIN cookies.

 How to Make Pumpkin Shaped – Pumpkin Cookies